 - If you would like to nominate a video for the “Top Ten YouTube Harp Videos of the Quarter” feature contact Deette Bunn.
 Click here to email Deette.

 - If you would like to add events to the quarter calendar feature in each issue contact Danielle Schagrin.
 Click here to email Danielle.

 Back issues of the Folk Harp Journal may be purchased from Musicmakers.
 To order online, go to the FHJ Order Page.
 Beth Stockdell, FHJ Editor-in-Chief, has created Indexes for over 40 years of Folk Harp Journals.
 You will easily be able to search these PDF documents for references to specific songs, people, etc. For each issue the cover art is listed (if applicable), then columns, articles, memorials (if applicable), music, and then miscellaneous items, such as poems or recipes.
 Back issues can be ordered from Musicmakers.
 The Early Folk Harp Journal Index era is split into two sections, June 1973 through December 1985 and March 1986 through Winter 1998.
 The Middle Folk Harp Journal Index is an index of the FHJ from Spring 1999 through Winter 2009.
-The more recent indexes are Spring 2010 through Winter 2019 and Spring 2020 through the current issue.
+The more recent indexes are Spring 2010 through Winter 2019 and Index-Spring 2020-Current.
 To subscribe to the Folk Harp Journal, you simply become a member of the International Society of Folk Harpers and Craftsmen.